lwfwind/android-automation-library/README.md

 ## Android-automation-library - a light, common android ui automaton library

 Currently android uiautomator library doesn't support Toast and PopupWindow,this library used to support android ui automaton such as identify Toast and PopupWindow
-* Tags: Appium, uiautomator, Toast, PopupWindow, Automation, Test,Android
+* Tags: Appium, uiautomator, Toast, PopupWindow, Automation, Test, Android

 ## Features
 * Support HierarchyViewer on real device